jordanrule/bootstrap-model-streaming/README.md

 ### Train Model

-Next we utilize PyTorch to <a href="https://machinelearningmastery.com/lstm-for-time-series-prediction-in-pytorch/">fit a simple LSTM model</a>:
+Next we utilize PyTorch to <a href="https://machinelearningmastery.com/lstm-for-time-series-prediction-in-pytorch/">fit a simple LSTM model</a> on the hourly temperature time series:

 ```
 pip install torch